hackle/blogger/src/raw/plain-state-management.md

 # the problem: managing side-effects

 There are various emerging alternatives to `Redux/Saga`, some promising and others simply trying to abstract over or reorganise the same building blocks.
-(Just to be clear, being an advocate for functional programming, I am not particularly fond of any framework that uses a mutation-based state transition.
+(Just to be clear, being an advocate for functional programming, I am not particularly fond of any framework that uses an imperative/mutation-based state transition.
 It's backwards!)

 To the very core, a lot of such frameworks / architectures are about managing side effect, which has been an age-old challenge and warranted many solutions or attempts.